Ridgefield vs. Camas WA 2026 Update: Which City Is Right for You?

 How do Ridgefield and Camas schools compare in 2026?

 Camas School District is ranked #9 in Washington and #1 in Clark County by Niche 2026.
 Camas High School is in the top 26–30 statewide.
 Math proficiency 63% vs. 41% WA average; reading proficiency 75% vs. 53% WA average.
 Ridgefield School District is also consistently top-ranked in Washington and is the primary driver of Ridgefield real estate demand.
-The honest difference is a measurable academic edge for Camas — one that has historically supported its price premium.
-Both districts are genuinely strong choices.
+The honest difference is a measurable academic edge for Camas that has historically supported its price premium.
+Both districts are strong choices.
 For the full Ridgefield school and community picture, see Ridgefield WA explained.

 What changed in Ridgefield WA in 2025 and 2026?